ocas/InternationalSis/README.md

 #### serilog:using:RollingFileAlternate ####

-The rolling file feature creates application event logs within a series of rollig files.
+The rolling file feature creates application event logs within a series of rolling files.

 | Property                                                     | Default                          |
 | ------------------------------------------------------------ | -------------------------------- |